-Leo took his backpack, freeing Jay to retrieve his dark lantern.
+Leo took his backpack, freeing Jay to retrieve his lantern.
 Leo smirked.
 “You needed a lantern, huh?
 I got up here on my own.
-But I guess not all of us can be self-made men.”
+I guess not all of us can be self-made men.”
 He smacked Jay on the back.

 “Check it out.”
 Leo pulled his backpack to one shoulder and unzipped it.
 He carried nothing but glass jars.
 Half were packed with crickets.
 The rest were empty.
 “I brought extra jars just for this.
-Tell me you’re collecting centipedes, man, c’mon!
+Tell me you’re collecting centipedes, man!
 You gotta teach me!
 Don’t tell me you’re really here to fuck with monks!”

-“That’s just superstition.
-You said you weren’t religious.”
+“You said you weren’t religious.”

 “I’ve smoked centipede properly prepared,” said Jay, “and it’s not an experience I’d really recommend.
 Stick to crickets.”

 The pair approached the monastery door.
-The white walls were tiled with thousands and thousands of sand-dollars.
-“Did you seriously drag your family all this way to source centipedes to hock back home?”
+The white walls were tiled with thousands of sand-dollars.
+“Did you really drag your family here to source centipedes to hock back home?”

 “Of course!
-My dad’s rich,” said Leo, as if that explained everything.
-“He’s a businessman.
-I’m following in his footsteps.
-I gotta bring my step-kid to show ’em the ropes.”
+My dad’s rich,” said Leo, as if that explained anything.
+“I’m following in his footsteps.
+I gotta show my step-kid the ropes of running a business.”

 “Don’t tell me how to do my job!”

 “Sure, sure.
 Do what you want.
 When I’m done here I’ll relight my lantern.
-You’ll see it if you don’t go too far.
+You’ll see it, if you don’t go too far.
 Then I’ll lead you back to the inn through the dark.”

 “I didn’t ask for your help!”

-“[Did you buy it locally?
-Who sold it to you?]”
+“[Did you buy it locally?]”

 “I’m sorry?
 [I do not speak much.]”